All Episodes

 You know, AI is coming right around the bend here.

-And whatever that looks like, there's probably some level of protectionism there's probably some um there's a variety of things we can we can get into into here but but basically autonomous driving is going to seriously cut down the number of or has the potential to seriously cut down the number of available trucking jobs if at the same time we're just giving up giving away the remaining truck truck jobs to to whatever they are whether it's h1bs or just any sort of sort of foreign labor You know, that's adding pressure to an already quite difficult situation.
+There's probably some, there's a variety of things we can get into here, but basically autonomous driving is going to seriously cut down the number of, or has the potential to seriously cut down the number of available trucking jobs.

 There's a serious problem.

-Now, it's not all about the H1Bs.
+Now, it's not all about the H-1Bs.

 It's probably two things.